two-trick-pony-NL/DocBot-Fusion/README.md

 # If ChatGPT could read your documents, what would it say? 😏
 Well you're about to find out.
-With Docbot Fusion you fuse ChatGPT with **your** files so that it knows what's going on in your life.
+With DocbotGPT you fuse ChatGPT with **your** files so that it knows what's going on in your life.

 ## How does that work?
 Simple:
 - 📤 just upload some files like your calendar 📆 and preferences of your family 👨‍👩‍👧